Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 When should you use an ultimatum?

 An ultimatum is an excellent way to create urgency when negotiations have been dragging on and a resolution seems unlikely.
 It can be tempting to use them to try to ‘frighten’ your counterpart into a decision, but this is not advisable.
-The risk of ruining your relationship, reputation and future deals with your counterpart means it’s wise to exhaust all other options first.
+The risk of damaging your reputation and future deals with your counterpart means it’s wise to exhaust all other options first.

 How to issue an effective ultimatum